 Research is a vital component of NHS care to determine the best treatments and services for improving the nation's mental and physical wellbeing.
-Our Trust is a research-active NHS trust, meaning that research and adding to the evidence base for healthcare form a key element of our services.
+Our Trust is a research-active NHS Trust.
+This means that research and adding to the evidence base for healthcare form a key element of our services.

-The research team places great value on embedding research into clinical practice and is dedicated to promoting health research across Cornwall.
+The Research Team places great value on embedding research into clinical practice.
+We are dedicated to promoting health research.
 Patients are at the centre of all we do.
 Our aim is for all patients to have the choice and opportunity to participate in quality research.

-The research team implements national and international research studies in Cornwall.
-They also support the development and delivery of studies in Cornwall, some of which may be recruiting nationally.
+The team implements national and international research studies.
+They also support the development and delivery of studies, some of which may be recruiting nationally.

 The team delivers research studies into a wide range of conditions and treatments provided by the Trust, including: